For my in-person contract click here

 Your knowledge and perspective.

 Lots and lots of work time, not a lot of interruptions.
-Instructor circulates well and provided
+The instructor circulates well and provides constructive feedback.

 That it is possible to do this!